 FITT begins with frequency.
 How often should you exercise?
 There’s a general response for adults and an add-on for those with Parkinson’s.
 It’s also extremely important to take into account whether you’re moving from a sedentary lifestyle to beginning exercise, or from a somewhat active lifestyle to a very active one.

-In general, you should perform cardiorespiratory exercise at least three times a week.
-The American College of Sports Medicine or other reliable exercise website will identify a range of 3-5 times a week.
+In general, you should perform cardiorespiratory exercise at least 3 times a week.
+The American College of Sports Medicine or other reliable exercise websites will identify a range of 3-5 times a week.
 Many people use a simple pedometer or, more often in this day and age, wearable technology like a Fitbit or Apple Watch.

 Additionally, some perform resistance training 2-3 days a week.
 People with PD may want to consider their workout environment, shoes, and assistive devices.
 Your first goal may be to simply walk more about your house and complete chores that you have found difficult.

 The I in FITT relates to exercise intensity.
 To determine intensity in cardio, you can use a variety of tests.
 First, the talk test - if you can’t converse with an exercise buddy while walking, jogging, etc., then you’re probably working too hard.

 Next, heart rate formula - the most basic formula for adults is 220 - your age = X; 50-70 percent of X is your heart rate goal although, again, you must take into account your PD stage and whether you’ve been sedentary or have already been exercising for a while.
 Finally, the perceived exertion scale - "hard" to "very hard" efforts fall between 5 and 7 on a scale of 1-10.